-The practice's health and safety policies, procedures and risk assessments were reviewed regularly to help manage potential risk.
+The practice had health and safety policies, procedures and risk assessments in place.
+We noted these were not always reviewed regularly to help manage potential risk.
 The provider had current employer's liability insurance.

 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed the relevant safety regulation when using needles and other sharp dental items.
 A sharps risk assessment had been undertaken and was updated annually.